Summer Rowing CampS for

 • For your athlete to have fun while learning new physical and social skills and meeting new people.

 • For your athlete to receive a safe, foundational knowledge of rowing.
+Sometimes it will feel like we are moving slowly, but breaking down the stroke and emphasizing quality movement takes time.

 ADDITIONAL Information: